khansaadbinhasan/OpenGL/README.md

 # OpenGL

+I built an animation of a textured cube by following the tutorials from [openGL wikibook](https://en.wikibooks.org/wiki/OpenGL_Programming/Modern_OpenGL_Tutorial_06).
+The cube moves inside a window in x,y,z directions while rotating around x,y,z axes

 ### Description

 Folder `includes` contain the header file `shader_utils.h`, `resources` contain the texture `res_texture.png` applied to the cube and `src` contains the following files: